+Re-opens

-3 University Re-opens Outside Daniels Faculty courses may begin 10 All Daniels Faculty graduate courses and seminars begin 12 Fall session grades available for viewing by students on ACORN 16 Final day winter courses waitlist operational 17 Final date to add winter session courses Final date to submit doctoral theses without payment of incidental Winter session fees.
-Check sgs.utoronto.ca for details Registration deadline for students registering or starting their program in the Winter (January to April) session; after this date, a late registration fee will be assessed.
+- Faculty graduate courses and seminars begin on grades available for viewing by students on ACORN winter courses waitlist operational - for all students to request that their degrees be conferred a in March.
+If no special request made in advance of this ble students will be automatically put forward for June ion. - to add winter session courses - to submit doctoral theses without payment of incidental - ssion fees.
+Check sgs.utoronto.ca for details - ion deadline for students registering or starting their program in the Winter (January to April) session; after this date, a late registration fee will be assessed.
 Minimum required payment due (unpaid fees from previous session[s] + 100% of current Winter session tuition fee charges)

-Final date for all students to request that their degrees be conferred in absentia in March.
-If no special request made in advance of this date, eligible students will be automatically put forward for June to April) session tuition and non-tuition fees for students registered in the Winter session only, except for those who have successfully registered without payment because they are receiving a full funding package via a research stipend, a major award or scholarship, teaching assistantships, tuition waiver, and/or sponsorships.
+Payment deadline to avoid service charges on unpaid Winter (January to April) session tuition and non-tuition fees for students registered in the Winter session only, except for those who have successfully registered without payment because they are receiving a full funding package via a research stipend, a major award or scholarship, teaching assistantships, tuition waiver, and/or sponsorships.
 Monthly service charges will begin accruing on February 15.